meteor/react-tutorial/tutorial/simple-todos-graphql/01-graphql-setup.md

 title: "1: GraphQL Set up"
 ---

+Important: we are not recommending you to avoid Publications and Methods, the goal of this tutorial is just to teach you how to use Meteor with GraphQL in case you like both.

 ## 1.1: Install GraphQL packages

 Start off by installing the package [quave:graphql](https://github.com/quavedev/graphql) following all the steps in the `Installation` section.
 The server and client set up we'll cover below.

+This package uses Meteor (DDP)(https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md) as data layer and Apollo as GraphQL implementation.

 ## 1.2 Set up server